In this Article

 The treatment begins after ascertaining the cause of bleeding and administering the appropriate line of treatment.

 - After vomiting, there is a deficiency in optimum fluid levels.
-A pregnant woman will need to stay well hydrated.
+A pregnant woman will need to stay hydrated.

 - If severe dehydration occurs, the patient would need to be admitted to a hospital to ensure she gets body fluids and supplements through intravenous saline.